mehulagg/gitlab/doc/ci/introduction/index.md

 # Introduction to CI/CD with GitLab

-In this document, present an overview of the concepts of Continuous Integration, Continuous Delivery, and Continuous Deployment, as well as an introduction to GitLab CI/CD.
+This document presents an overview of the concepts of Continuous Integration, Continuous Delivery, and Continuous Deployment, as well as an introduction to GitLab CI/CD.